urban-tep/DDF-SDD/source/groups/group___tep_data.rst

+.. req:: TS-FUN-010
+	:show:

+	The GeoNode and :ref:`GeoServer <namespace_geo_server>` export function allows user to upload their data to PUMA.

 This component is in charge of all the data management in the platform.

 It implements the mechanism to search for Collection and Data Packages via an OpenSearchable interface.